 This type of water contains thousands of bacteria, protozoa, and disease-causing viruses.
 Black water most often comes from septic back-ups and overflows, sewer leaks, and toilet overflows.

-When your property floods, the first step you should take is to call a qualified contractor to help facilitate your water clean-up in Clayton, NC.
+When your property floods, the first step you should take is to call a qualified contractor to help facilitate your water clean-up Near Me Clayton, NC.
 Restoration Experts of North Carolina has restored countless water losses and knows what needs to be done to get your home or business back to pre-loss condition.
 In situations like these, you must act fast to prevent damages and illnesses.
 Also, many home insurance policies require the homeowner to do everything in their power to protect the property from further damage.

 That's where Restoration Experts of North Carolina comes in.
 We'll bill your insurance company directly and will handle all the necessary water remediation work, so that you can focus on your family and your day-to-day responsibilities.
 Our team is on-call 24-hours a day and will be on our way to your home or business fast.

 First things first - call Restoration Experts of North Carolina ASAP if you know for a fact that you have a black water leak.
 Black water contains disease-causing viruses and a plethora of bacteria that can be harmful to you or your children.
 If a sewage line leaks or your toilet overflows significantly, use our 24-hour emergency line, and our team will come to your location quickly.
-Until we arrive, take these steps to minimize black water damage in Clayton, NC.
+Until we arrive, take these steps to minimize black water damage Near Me Clayton, NC.

 Stay far away from areas affected by black water.